 - Google Product Category and Product Type: Google has created a fairly exhaustive list of categories/subcategories and type that your products might fall under.
 You don’t get to define your own product category or type; you have to pick from Google’s list of categories.

-- Image: The image needs to be in white background, completely visible with no text or watermark on it.
+- Image: The image needs to be in the white background, completely visible with no text or watermark on it.
 It needs to be compelling in order to get clicks on it.

 - Price: While the image will grab someone’s attention, it’s usually the price that has the most influence in making someone click.
 If your product is unique or has obvious advantages over the competition, having a higher price can actually help attract the right clicks.